apache/flink/docs/apis/programming_guide.md

 - The type of a field must be supported by Flink.
 At the moment, Flink uses [Avro](http://avro.apache.org) to serialize arbitrary objects (such as `Date`).

 Flink analyzes the structure of POJO types, i.e., it learns about the fields of a POJO.
 As a result POJO types are easier to use than general types.
-Moreover, they Flink can process POJOs more efficiently than general types.
+Moreover, Flink can process POJOs more efficiently than general types.

 The following example shows a simple POJO with two public fields.